Bergvca/string_grouper/tutorials/tutorial_1.md

 </table>
 </div>

 Now we see the IDs — AA098762D, BB099931J, CC082744L — have further matches, each name value has two other matching rows (IDs).
-However we see that setting similarity to 0.7 has still not matched 'hyper hyper inc.' (ID HH072982K) even though a person would judge that the name is a match (duplicate).
+However we see that setting similarity to 0.7 has still not matched 'hyper hyper inc.' (ID HH072982K) even though a person would judge that the name is a match.
 The similarity setting can be adjusted up and down until it is considered that most duplicates are being matched.
 If so we can progress.

 ### Removing identical rows

 Once we are happy with the level of matching, we can remove the rows where the IDs are the same.
-Having the original (database) IDs for the rows means that we can precisely remove identical rows.
+Having the original (database) IDs for the rows means that we can precisely remove identical rows — that is we are not removing matches based on similar values, but on the exact (database) IDs.

 ```python
 dupes = matches[matches.left_side_id != matches.right_side_id]
 dupes
 ```
-And we see the following for the company name we have been following. **N.B.** the pandas index number 14 has gone because the left and right side **IDs** were identical.
+And we see the following for the company name we have been following:

 <div>
 <table border="1" class="dataframe">